 Luckily this hit on Thursday, and was gone by the start of our wedding festivities.

-If you chose to make your own wedding cake, PLEASE plan appropriately, make as much as you can ahead of time, and do a practice run before the real thing.
-Most importantly, only do if it it will bring you joy on your wedding day!!
+If you choose to make your own wedding cake, PLEASE plan appropriately, make as much as you can ahead of time, and do a practice run before the real thing.
+Most importantly, only do it if it will bring you joy on your wedding day!!

 You can have your cake and eat it too, as long as you plan ahead 🙂